 3. What should I consider if I want to change an exchange rate type to a reference currency?

 The TCURV exchange rate type table is not time-dependent, so any change you make to the conversion mode is retroactive - therefore, you should not do this in a live installation!
-Instead, we recommend that you create a new exchange rate type with reference currency, and make entries in TCURF for the relevant currenciy pair combination to a date that is some time in the future (for the same reasons we specified above) for the change to the new exchange rate type.
+Instead, we recommend that you create a new exchange rate type with reference currency, and make entries in TCURF for the relevant currency pair combination to a date that is sometime in the future (for the same reasons we specified above) for the change to the new exchange rate type.